Bourne | Ash | #! | find | ARG_MAX | Shells | portability | permissions | UUOC | ancient | - | ../Various | HOME

 [orig] 4.0BSD and 386BSD-0.1 don't hand over any argument at all.

-The called interpreter only receives argv[0] with it's own path and argv[1] with the script
+The called interpreter only receives argv[0] with it's own path, argv[1] with the script, and optionally further arguments from the call of the script.

 [big-ip] This BIG-IP 4.2 (vendor is F5) is based on BSDi BSD/OS 4.1, probably even with very few modifications: